li-boxuan/Parallel-GAT/cpp/README.md

 # OpenMP Parallelism

-## Head-oriented Parallelism
+## Head-wise Parallelism

 A typical attention module usually repeats its computation multiple times in parallel, thus is also known as "multi-head attention".
 Computations for different heads follow the same computation paths and are not interdependent, thus could easily be parallelized.
-In head-oriented parallelism strategy, we use OpenMP to parallelize different heads.
+In head-wise parallelism strategy, we use OpenMP to parallelize different heads.
 Note that the number of heads is usually a small number (in our model, it's a number ranging from 4 to 6), which makes this strategy only suitable when number of threads is not large.

 ### Naive approach
 The first naive approach (commit 13b859) we tried was to simply add `#pragma omp parallel for` before the beginning of every outmost for-loop.
 This leads to 2x speedup (on a 8-core machine) which is far from ideal.
 Clearly, this naive approach does not consider data dependency.
 As a consequence, it even leads to a wrong result.
 The sequential version achieves 0.965841 micro F1 score on the PPI (Protein-Protein Interactions) dataset, which is exactly the same figure achieved by the oracle PyTorch implementation.
 The naive OpenMP approach, however, leads to only 0.27 micro F1 score, indicating this approach leads to completely wrong results.
 After removing inappropriate parallelism and adding critical sections, we get back the correct results with only 30% speedup on a 8-core machine.